tlamedia/gtm-kit/readme.txt

 * Added a non-blocking continuous-integration check that runs the settings-app test suite against React 19, so the admin interface is verified ahead of WordPress bundling React 19 in a future core release.
 * Building the settings screen now regenerates the compiled Tailwind stylesheet automatically, so new interface styling can no longer be silently missing from a build.
 * The plugin's WooCommerce integration is now covered by an automated test suite that runs against a real WooCommerce install, and the suite runs against the oldest supported WordPress and WooCommerce versions as well as the newest.
 Faults in shop, cart and checkout tracking are caught before release instead of in the browser, and the compatibility stated in the plugin header is verified on every change rather than assumed.

-= 2.16.4 =

-Release date: 2026-06-29

-Find out about what's new in our [our release post](https://gtmkit.com/changelog/gtm-kit-2-16/).

-#### Bugfixes:
-* When the Template Assistant cannot generate a container, the page now shows the reason reported by the server inline (and logs the full detail to the browser console), instead of a generic "Error generating template" message that hid what actually went wrong.

-#### Other:
-* The settings screen now ships an sGTM Preview test-send control that GTM Kit Premium registers into the Setup → Environment section, so Premium users can send a server-side webhook event to their server container's Preview/Debug panel.
-* The Event Deferral setting no longer warns about Consent Mode when a consent platform supplies consent through the WP Consent API.
-The notice now appears only when neither Consent Mode nor the WP Consent API can release deferred events, and its wording names both consent sources instead of implying Consent Mode is required.

-= 2.16.3 =

-Release date: 2026-06-23

-Find out about what's new in our [our release post](https://gtmkit.com/changelog/gtm-kit-2-16/).

-#### New:
-* The Event Deferral setting now warns when it is switched on while Consent Mode is off, because deferred events have no consent signal to wait on and never release in that state.

-#### Bugfixes:
-* The Commerce "Brand" selector now lists your product brand taxonomies again, instead of showing only "(not set)".
-The redesigned settings screen stopped loading the taxonomy and page lists, so the Brand selector (and other taxonomy- or page-based options) appeared empty regardless of how brands were configured.

-= 2.16.0 =

-Release date: 2026-06-23

-Find out about what's new in our [our release post](https://gtmkit.com/changelog/gtm-kit-2-16/).

-#### New:
-* The settings screen now uses a redesigned, capability-based interface, organising everything into Setup, Events & data layer, Commerce, Consent & privacy, Tools and more.

-#### Bugfixes:
-* The Contact Form 7 "Load JavaScript" setting now shows the recommended choice as selected when the setting has never been saved.

-#### Other:
-* Clarified the Debug log setting description so it reflects that it also logs the server-side webhooks GTM Kit sends, not only the purchase event.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on gtmkit.com](https://gtmkit.com/changelog/).